Whatever your reason for thinking you have an STD, getting checked for a sexually transmitted disease can be an anxious experience.

 - Use an at home STD test kit.

-The above options have their own pros and con which we will talk in this article.
+As a sexual health specialist who works both in clinic as a director for LetsGetChecked, I can safely say that the above options have their own pros and con which I will talk in this article.

 Up until recently the traditional way of getting checked for an STD has been to make an appointment with your local doctor or STD clinic.
-Both of these are great options if you want to have an STD checkup face to face with your doctor, however, they do have their drawbacks.
+Both of these are great options if you want to have an STD checkup face to face with a physician, however, they do have their drawbacks.

 The first and often biggest issue with visiting your local physician’s office or STD clinic is that it can be very inconvenient.

-These days, between work and other commitments, most of us are so busy that taking a couple of hours out of our day to sit in an STD clinic waiting room can be quite a challenge.
+These days, between work and other commitments, most of us are so busy that taking a couple of hours out of our day to sit in an STD clinic waiting room, can really be quite a challenge.

-Not only that but for a lot of people, the thought of going to an STD clinic or local doctor for an STD checkup can be an anxious, uncomfortable or inconvenient experience.
+Not only that but for a lot of people, the thought of going to an STD clinic or local physician for an STD checkup can be an uncomfortable or inconvenient experience.

 These issues often cause people to delay getting their STD checkup.
 Increasing the length of time it has to harm your body and spread to a partner if an STD is present.

-Luckily for us another option has become available in recent years...
+Luckily for consumers, another option has become available in recent years...

 At home STD testing offers us the best of both worlds.
-It gives you the ability to get highly accurate STD test results without the hassle or negative feelings of having to visit your local doctor or STD clinic.
+It gives you the ability to get highly accurate STD test results without the hassle or negative feelings of having to visit your local doctor or STD clinic, if you feel that is not an option.

 At home testing options are great for those who would rather not have to deal with the potentially awkward situation of having to visit their local doctor or STD clinic, or simply for those who don’t have the time.